SieghartStcloud/SkillCalculator_Prototype/README.md

 Skill Calc Prototype project for Asgardian Brewers Alliance

 # WELCOME TO Ozzaa and Ghoster, we will be starting here and building upwards!

+# A small change for showing how Source controll works